About Clinical Trials

 Professor Alan Montgomery

 Professor Alan Montgomery is Professor of Medical Statistics and Clinical Trials, and Director of the Nottingham Clinical Trials Unit.
-Alan collaborates widely and has completed over 40 major clinical trials that test the effectiveness of complex interventions, drugs and devices across a range of clinical areas and settings.
-Alan also collaborates on methodology research to improve the design, conduct and reporting of randomised trials.
+Professor Alan has served on national clinical trial funding bodies in the UK for many years, deeply involved in shaping the UK’s clinical trials framework. and has completed over 40 major clinical trials that test the effectiveness of complex interventions, drugs and devices across a range of clinical areas and settings.
+Additionally, as one of the UK’s leading clinical trials methodologists, Alan collaborates on methodology research to improve the design, conduct and reporting of randomised trials.
 He has published more than 200 peer- reviewed articles, and has extensive experience as an independent chair and member of trial data monitoring and steering committees.

 临床3